What is a NOC?

 - Support for both IT and OT environments.

-When combined with Sicra’s expertise in security, Zero Trust, segmentation and SOC services, customers gain a unified model for operations and security — essential in environments where network operations and cybersecurity increasingly converge.
+With Sicra’s expertise in security, Zero Trust, segmentation and SOC services, customers gain a unified model for operations and security — essential in environments where network operations and cybersecurity increasingly converge.

 Services